silverstripe/silverstripe-saml/docs/en/developer.md

 If you want, you can set the behaviour of the sync to be destructive, which means any previously imported users who no longer exist in the directory get deleted:

-    SilverStripe\ActiveDirectory\Tasks\LDAPMemberSyncTask:
+    SilverStripe\SAML\Tasks\LDAPMemberSyncTask:
       destructive: true

-To configure when the job should re-run itself, set the `SilverStripe\ActiveDirectory\Jobs\LDAPMemberSyncJob.regenerate_time` configuration.
+To configure when the job should re-run itself, set the `SilverStripe\SAML\Jobs\LDAPMemberSyncJob.regenerate_time` configuration.
 In this example, this configures the job to run every 8 hours:

-    SilverStripe\ActiveDirectory\Jobs\LDAPMemberSyncJob:
+    SilverStripe\SAML\Jobs\LDAPMemberSyncJob:
       regenerate_time: 28800

 Once the job runs, it will enqueue itself again, so it's effectively run on a schedule.
 Keep in mind that you'll need to have `queuedjobs` setup on a cron so that it can automatically run those queued jobs.